 I studied Materials Science & Engineering at the University of Pennsylvania and graduated in 2014.
 While at Penn, I served as a Resident Advisor and led a Visual Arts Residential Program to escape the linearity of engineering problem sets and strike a balance between technical tasks and creative endeavors.
 I spent time as a Peer Advisor and Teaching Assistant and I worked in a Chemistry/ Materials Science lab and researched quantum dot materials for photovoltaic applications.

+I graduated with a BS & MS in Materials Science & Engineering at the University of Pennsylvania in 2014, and an MS in Media Arts and Sciences in 2016.
 I enjoy eating frozen yogurt, drinking tea, and exploring cities.
 I'm frequently excited by dinosaurs and sushi, and I hope to one day apply my materials science background to a career in human-centered materials design and research.
 Check out my Media Lab website here.

 Design Software: Adobe Photoshop, InDesign, Illustrator, Solidworks